softchris/cpp-snippets/README.md

 - `cpp-lib-string`, shows how to add the string lib.
 - `cpp-lib-iostream`, shows how to add the iostream lib.
 - `cpp-main`, shows how to add main function.
+- `cpp-pointer-allocate`, declare a pointer that allocates memory and also deallocates.
+- `cpp-pointer-array`, declares a pointer that iterates through an array.
+- `cpp-pointer`, declare a pointer that's assigned an address, also dereferencing is shown.
 - `cpp-vector-lib`, includes the lib for vector.
 - `cpp-vector`, shows how to create a vector instance.
 - `cpp-vector-loop-for`, shows how to looop through a vector using a for-loop.
 - `cpp-vector-loop-iterator`, shows how to looop through a vector using an iterator.
 - `cpp-vector-loop-range`, shows how to loop through a vector using an range based for loop.
+- `cpp-struct-declare`, declares a struct.
+- `cpp-struct-sample`, shows how to declare and instantiate a struct.
 - `cpp-stack`, shows how to declare a stack.
 - `cpp-stack-lib`, shows how to import a stack.
 - `cpp-queue`, shows how to declare a queue.
 - `cpp-queue-lib`, shows how to import a queue.
+- `cpp-dowhile`, declare a do while loop.
+- `cpp-while`, declare a while loop.

 ## Release Notes

 This is the release notes.

+### 1.1.1

+Added, if, while, for

+### 1.0.0

+complete, but plans to add things to it gradually.
+Please suggest in repo issues what you need.

 ### 0.1.0